ewalddebruijn/Learning-projects/README.md

 Learning objectives:
   1) Understanding Pandas
   2) Building a wrapper around a web-API
-  3) Create a wrapper class that doesn't ask for data it has already seen before and allows the user to check if the data is up to date.
+  3) Create a wrapper that doesn't ask for data it has already seen before and allows the user to check if the data is up to date.